 “Varada Mudra” Buddha Statue Meaning

-Buddhas and Bodhisattvas use the Varada mudra to express the granting of a boon such as knowledge, medicine or compassion.
+Buddhas and Bodhisattvas use the Varada “Boon Granting” mudra to express the granting of a boon such as knowledge, medicine or compassion.
 As a result, the Varada mudra meaning encourages common Buddhists to engage in unselfish acts and follow the Dharma path.

-Buddhas have lived thousands of Bodhisattva lifetimes during which they have accrued large amounts of merit from practicing generosity and unselfish behavior.
+The path to becoming a fully enlightened Buddha is indeed very long.
+Many Buddhas have lived thousands of Bodhisattva lifetimes during which they have accrued large amounts of merit from practicing generosity and unselfish behavior.
 The Varada mudra is a gesture that pays tribute to these acts of generosity.

 These notable acts of generosity include renunciation and vows which are not uncommon in Buddhist history.
 For example, Buddhist deities who have fulfilled tremendous vows of generosity include Shakyamuni Buddha, Manjushri, Amitabha, Tara and Medicine Buddha.

-Indeed, Shakyamuni Buddha performed one of the greatest acts of generosity when he renounced his kingdom and inheritance.
+Shakyamuni Buddha performed one of the greatest acts of generosity when he renounced his kingdom and inheritance.
 Additionally, the Buddha would discover the Dharma on his own and show sentient life the path to enlightenment.

 How to Display Varada Mudra